 The company will never make serious money if any at all.
 Its accumulated deficit in retained earnings last quarter summed $659 million.
 The major problem is the high variable cost of receiving, processing, and inventorying individual items for resale.
 Think: Opening the consignor’s box, inspecting, authenticating, photographing, retouching, pricing, describing, posting, and warehousing each item.
 Then add on consignor acquisition cost, CAC, fulfillment and, in many cases, reprocessing the return.
 The contribution profit per order in 2019 was a record high $20 per order, while the fixed cost per order was $53.
 I estimate they’ll need to sell four times their 2020 revenue before they make a decent return to investors.

 That won’t be easy.
-Fashion resale is a huge business online, where the intake and selling processes are less labor and fulfillment intensive; and even then, judging by the lack of corporate chains in resale and the predominance of nonprofits, it’s not a big, per-store moneymaker.
+Fashion resale is a huge business offline, where the intake and selling processes are less labor and fulfillment intensive; and even then, judging by the lack of corporate chains in resale and the predominance of nonprofits, it’s not a big, per-store moneymaker.
 There’s also plenty of online competition: think Vestiare and ThredUp (a more mass model but also burning cash) and the platforms Poshmark and eBay, among other formats.
 You might be surprised where the largest number of authenticated Birkin bags are offered.

 Rent the Runway

 My wife founded and ran a nonprofit.
 During her 10-year anniversary campaign (in the Before Covid Times), she pitched big money donors and attended many events.
 Her wardrobe solution was, of course, Rent the Runway.
 Given her exquisite taste, even her for-profit husband was thrilled at the selection and flexibility the service afforded – for a perfectly reasonable, subscription price.